 As with the Windows systems, the Linux machine will be assigned an IP address from the 190.111.<pod #>.0 network and will use the Windows 2003 server for DNS and the router as its default gateway.
-If you are unable to open any applications after changing the network settings, you may have to logout and log back in (as root).
 Also, some of the computers in the lab have two network interfaces.
 If you are unable to access the network from Linux, try plugging the network cable into the second network card.